TrueUSD (TUSD) Price Hits $1.00

 About TrueUSD

-TrueUSD launched on March 31st, 2018.
-TrueUSD’s total supply is 2,197,847,236 tokens.
+TrueUSD’s genesis date was March 31st, 2018.
+TrueUSD’s total supply is 2,137,611,464 tokens.
+TrueUSD’s official website is tusd.io.
 TrueUSD’s official Twitter account is @tusdio.
-The official message board for TrueUSD is trueusd.medium.com.
-TrueUSD’s official website is tusd.io.
+TrueUSD’s official message board is trueusd.medium.com.

-It is usually not possible to buy alternative cryptocurrencies such as TrueUSD directly using US dollars.
-Investors seeking to acquire TrueUSD should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy TrueUSD using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as TrueUSD directly using U.S. dollars.
+Investors seeking to acquire TrueUSD should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TrueUSD using one of the exchanges listed above.

 Receive News & Updates for TrueUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TrueUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.